-Using the combined data, between 2019 and 2021, the overall proportion of patients who experienced overuse of imaging for primary headache slightly decreased, from 14.0% in 2019 to 12.7% and 12.8% in 2020 and 2021, respectively (Figure 1).
+Between 2019 and 2023, the proportion of patients who experienced overuse of imaging for primary headache decreased, from 15.7% in 2019 to 14.4% in 2023 (Figure 1).
+However, while overuse was lower in 2023 as compared to 2021, overuse of imaging for evaluation of primary headache has increased since 2020.

 Figure 1.
-Overuse of imaging for evaluation of primary headache by year, combined data, 2019-2021.
+Overuse of imaging for evaluation of primary headache by year, 2019-2023.

-This longitudinal trend is consistent across age groups (Figure 2).
-However, the rate of overuse of imaging for evaluation of primary headache differs between groups; the rate of overuse increases with older age.
-In 2021, overuse of imaging occurred in 23% of people aged 65+ but only in 9.5% in those 18-44 years old.
+The overall longitudinal trend is consistent across age groups (Figure 2).
+However, the rate of overuse of imaging for evaluation of primary headache differs between groups, with the rate increasing with older age.
+In 2023, overuse of imaging occurred in 25.0% of people aged 65+ but only in 10.6% in those 18-44 years old.

 Figure 2.
-Overuse of imaging for evaluation of primary headache by age group, combined data, 2019-2021.
+Overuse of imaging for evaluation of primary headache by age group, 2019-2023.

-Despite a higher number of women suffering from primary headache, there is a higher rate of overuse among men, 15.9% vs 11.3% in 2021 (Figure 3).
+The longitudinal trend is also consistent across men and women (Figure 3).
+However, despite a higher number of women suffering from primary headache, there is a slightly higher rate of overuse among men, 15.0% vs 14.1% in 2023.

 Figure 3.
-Overuse of imaging for evaluation of primary headache by sex, combined data, 2019-2021.
+Overuse of imaging for evaluation of primary headache by sex, 2019-2023.

 In both Medicare FFS and the other payer data, the rate of overuse increases with older age.
 Overuse of imaging for evaluation of primary headache occurs at a higher rate in the Medicare FFS population compared to the other payers contained in the Trilliant Health all-payer claims dataset.
-Among patients 65 years and older, the rate of overuse was 9.7 percentage points higher (27.4% vs 17.7%) in the Medicare FFS population than in the other payer patients (i.e., Medicare Advantage).
+In 2023, the rate of overuse among patients 65 years and older was 8.2 percentage points higher (28.8% vs 20.6%) in the Medicare FFS population than in the other payer patients (i.e., Medicare Advantage).

 Figure 4.
-Overuse of imaging for evaluation of primary headache, Medicare FFS vs other payer, overall and by age, 2019-2021.
+Overuse of imaging for evaluation of primary headache, Medicare FFS vs other payer, overall and by age, 2019-2023.